Easy - Moderate

 Taloti is found in the valley if you cross it.
 The melting glaciers have created a beautiful lake of medium size.
-Pushtara is a large lake with a lot of water on its right side.
+Pushtara is a large lake with much water on its right side.
 The Gujjars have a small graveyard that gives the bones a chill.
-This is a great place to tell stories and spend the night.
+It is a great place to tell stories and spend the night.

 Day 5: Pushtara to Taluka.
-Drive to Kotgaon
+Drive to Sankari

-- Time taken5 hour trek + 1 hour drive to Kotgaon
+- Time taken5 hour trek + 1-hour drive to Sankari

 - Trek gradient: Easy-moderate.
-Continue to Taluka by ascending trail.
+Continue to Taluka by ascending the trail.

 - Water sources You will find a stream about 1.5 hours before entering the forest.

-Continue your descent for 30 minutes and you will reach the forest.
+Continue your descent for 30 minutes, and you will reach the forest.
 There are good trails that lead into the forest.
 It is large and easy to lose your way if you wander off-trail.
-The cover is well lit and the trees are spread out.
+The cover is well-lit, and the trees are spread out.
 Later, you will be surrounded by huge pine trees.
 It seems like you are a tiny person trekking through the forest.
 Crossing trees that have fallen on the ground is necessary.
-During your trek, a group of curious langurs watches you and follows you as they leap effortlessly from one tree into the next.
+During your trek, a group of curious langurs watches you and follows you as they leap effortlessly from one tree to the next.

 You will see a small village to your right.
 Keep an eye on the right.
-This will not take you to the village, but it gives you the assurance of following the trail.
+This will not take you to the village but assures you of following the trail.
 This forest is a beautiful place to descend for approximately an hour and thirty minutes.
 You hear very few bells as you reach the last stretch of dense, uncut forest.
 A herd of goats and cows are grazing in the forest.
-There is also very little logging activity, which indicates that you are near civilization.
-You will see a path and a pipe that collects water from the stream if you continue on the same trail.
-You will see a large water tank, and wooden huts with stone roofing.
+There is also very little logging activity, indicating you are near civilization.
+If you continue on the same trail, you will see a path and a pipe that collects water from the stream.
+You will see a large water tank and wooden huts with stone roofing.
 This is Tumrikot.
 You will reach the end of your trek after walking for about 30 minutes through a beautiful village.
 A few shops can be found in the small village of Taluka.
-The Har Ki Dun trail can be clearly marked.
+The Har Ki Dun trail can be marked

 Day 6: Leave Sankari at 7.00 am.
 The time to return is Dehradun at 6.00 pm.